perrystephenson/midas/Experimentation/GloVeDistributions.md

   sort(decreasing = TRUE) %>% tail(5)
 ```

-    ##                                                                        i find i read a lot more now, because i find it easier and more comfortable".
+    ##                                                                   (ms) "the research has helped me greatly, it has made me concentrate much more ...
-    ##                                                                                                                                            0.6643481
+    ##                                                                                                                                            0.6626179
     ## many patients restrict their activities, become withdrawn and dependent, and can suffer from depression as a consequence of their visual impairment.
-    ##                                                                                                                                            0.6582623
+    ##                                                                                                                                            0.6448722
     ##                     (mh) "i went for a week on a canal boat last week so i was able to steer the boat and implement my new visual awareness skills".
-    ##                                                                                                                                            0.5343833
+    ##                                                                                                                                            0.5456850
     ##                                                                                                                                                  [8]
-    ##                                                                                                                                            0.5177477
+    ##                                                                                                                                            0.5303549
     ##                           the team has worked with professionals from numerous specialities including neurosciences, ophthalmology and stroke units.
-    ##                                                                                                                                            0.3893308
+    ##                                                                                                                                            0.3832957

 These sentences include two quotes, a sentence of non-word symbols, and then two other "outlier" sentences.
 This looks promising!

 Going to the other extreme, we can find outliers from the entire corpus, and identify whether any of those are part of the document being assessed.
-Let's start by looking at the biggest outliers overall.
+Let's start by looking at the biggest outliers overall using cosine similarity

 ``` r
 average_sentence <- colMeans(as.matrix(sentence_vectors))